FreySolarEye/freysolareye.github.io/_posts/2024-03-02-A-Tale-of-FRP-Bypass-Lenovo.md

 <img src="/assets/images/IoT/Unlocked_Device.jpg">

+# Patching Notes
+{:.no_toc}

+As per Lenovo PSIRT, they have determined that it was an Android feature that allowed users to copy and share EULA text.
+Back in 2021, Android realized this could lead to security issues, and provided OEMs with an API to disable the feature.
+Currently supported Lenovo tablets (those launched after 2021) do not allow users to copy and share text at the EULA screen and are therefore not vulnerable.
+The device of "Lenovo TB-X505L" was EOL when the fix from Android was released, and therefore it was not patched.

 # Timeline of disclosure to vendor
+{:.no_toc}

 <b>04/01/2024</b>: The vendor was formally contacted, presenting a comprehensive Proof of Concept (PoC) alongside a demonstration video elucidating the FRP Bypass.